MahmouddAhmed/Machine-Learning-For-3D-Geometry/README.md

 #### Exercise 3.2 : Shape Reconstruction from 3D SDF grids with 3D-EPN
 - Implementing of the DeepSDF Auto-encoder architecture using pytorch
 - Training the 3D-EPN for 3d-reconstruction
-- Visualize the interpolation between latent codes of two objects
+- Visualize the interpolation between latent codes of two objects -->

 ## Acknowledgments

-* Machine Learning for 3D-Geometry course at the Technical University of Munich for providing the opportunity to work on these assignments.
+I would like to thank the Machine Learning for 3D-Geometry course at the Technical University of Munich and my supervisors for providing the opportunity to work on these assignments.
+<br><br>

 ## References
 [1] Park, Jeong Joon, et al. "Deepsdf: Learning continuous signed distance functions for shape representation."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2019